Zamek Krzyżacki, Królewska Szkoła Nawigacyjna, Motława

 Teutonic Castle in Gdansk

 Teutonic Castle – The Teutonic Castle of Gdansk was ordered by monastic knights to be built on the site of a former Piast princely castle.
 At that time, in the 1630s, the Radunia Canal (over which the Limestone Bridge now spans), dividing the extramural area and Wiadrownia, did not yet exist.
 Both the former princely stronghold and the Teutonic castle, however, did not last long – the latter was demolished, brick by brick, by the Danzigers themselves, only about 100 years after its completion.
-Well, the people of Gdansk had no reason to like the Teutonic Knights.
+Well, the people of Danzig had no reason to like the Teutonic Knights.
 The only surviving part of the castle is a fragment of the wall on the Motlawa River.
 The Swan Tower, which is sometimes considered a remnant of the castle, has a slightly more complicated history.
 It was built on the site of the Teutonic Fisherman’s Tower, which shared the castle’s fate, but was rebuilt shortly thereafter in a similar form to the original, albeit with a change in the direction in which the windows faced.
 In addition, the tower was raised by one story in the 16th century.

 Swan Tower 1902